TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 {% endhighlight %}

 {% highlight ruby %}
-#ln -s ../../rCorr/${2}_1.cor.fq ./${2}_1.cor.fq
+ln -s ../../rCorr/${2}_1.cor.fq ./${2}_1.cor.fq
-#ln -s ../../rCorr/${2}_2.cor.fq ./${2}_2.cor.fq
+ln -s ../../rCorr/${2}_2.cor.fq ./${2}_2.cor.fq
 {% endhighlight %}

-{% highlight ruby %}
-#fastqc --threads 24 --outdir ./ ./$2_1.cor.fq
-#fastqc --threads 24 --outdir ./ ./$2_2.cor.fq
-{% endhighlight %}

 ### Make *Arabidopsis thaliana* index
 First, we need to download the *Arabidopsis thaliana* reference transcriptome and index it for Salmon.
 There are a number of options for indexing in Salmon ([docs](https://salmon.readthedocs.io/en/latest/index.html)).
 You may notice the documentation recommends running in *decoy-aware* mode.
 This can be safely ignored in Arabidopsis, as the reference transcripome is very good.
-For organisms with less robust reference transcriptomes decoy awareness can avoid spurious mapping of your reads ([to, for example transcribed psuedogenes](https://www.biostars.org/p/456231/").
+For organisms with less robust reference transcriptomes decoy awareness can avoid spurious mapping of your reads ([to, for example transcribed psuedogenes](https://www.biostars.org/p/456231/")).

 {% highlight ruby %}
 wget -O athal.fa.gz "ftp://ftp.ensemblgenomes.org/pub/plants/release-28/fasta/arabidopsis_thaliana/cdna/Arabidopsis_thaliana.TAIR10.28.cdna.all.fa.gz"